 This feature has additional chart features that include

-- Cumulative Flow Chart: Displays total number of work items in each state, and reflects flow efficiency.
+- Cumulative Flow Chart: Displays the total number of work items in each state, and reflects flow efficiency.

 The Dashboard and Excel both provide functionalities for creating flowcharts, each with its unique strengths and offerings:

-- Flexibility - With the Dashboard, you can enjoy more flexibility when designing your flowchart since its design tools are easier to manipulate compared to Excel's, which is largely spreadsheet-oriented.
+- Flexibility: With the Dashboard, you can enjoy more flexibility when designing your flowchart since its design tools are easier to manipulate compared to Excel's, which is largely spreadsheet-oriented.

-- Collaboration - Unlike Excel which is more tuned for single-user operation, the Dashboard is built to support team collaboration.
+- Collaboration: Unlike Excel, which is more tuned for single-user operation, the Dashboard is built to support team collaboration.
 Updates can be seen in real-time, enabling team members to work together on flowcharts efficiently and effectively.

-- Integration - The Dashboard's integration capabilities are superior to Excel's.
+- Integration: The Dashboard's integration capabilities are superior to Excel's.
 It can be integrated with a variety of other project management tools, allowing users to incorporate their flowcharts into other parts of their project workflow with little fuss.

-- Automated Updates - Unlike in Excel where changes need to be manually inputted, the Dashboard updates changes in real-time.
+- Automated Updates: Unlike in Excel, where changes need to be manually inputted, the Dashboard updates changes in real-time.
 This automation of processes saves a lot of time and reduces potential human error.

 In summary, while Excel provides basic functionalities for creating flowcharts, the Dashboard offers a more robust, user-friendly, collaborative, and integrated solution, making it the preferred choice for managing project workflows.
 Get a free trial of using Leiga dashboard features.